CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Experiments

 \subsection{Main Results}

-We first evaluate CATCH with 14 competitive baselines on 9 real-world multivariate and 6 types of synthetic multivariate datasets generated by the methods reported in TODS~\citep{lai2021revisiting} as shown in Table~\ref{main result}.
-It can be seen that our proposed CATCH achieves SOTA results under the widely used Affiliated-F1-score metric in all benchmark datasets.
-Besides, CATCH has the highest AUC-ROC values on all datasets.
+We first evaluate CATCH with 15 competitive baselines on 12 real-world multivariate and 6 types of synthetic multivariate datasets generated by the methods reported in TODS~\citep{lai2021revisiting} as shown in Table~\ref{main result}.
+It can be seen that our proposed CATCH achieves SOTA results under the widely used Affiliated-F1-score metric in most benchmark datasets.
+Besides, CATCH has the highest AUC-ROC values on most datasets.
 It means that our model performs well in the false-positive and true-positive rates under various pre-selected thresholds, which is important for real-world applications.
-CATCH effectively handles both point (Contextual, Global) and subsequence (Seasonal, Shapelet, Trend, Mixture) anomalies while showing greater improvement in detecting the subsequence anomalies.
-In addition, as shown in Table~\ref{other Multi-metrics}, CATCH's performance on other metrics mostly remains at the forefront, further validating the robustness of our algorithm.
+Since the continuous abnormal segments in SWAT exceed the look-back window supported by the reconstruction model, CATCH cannot effectively capture this kind of abnormality.
+In summary, CATCH effectively handles both point (Contextual, Global) and subsequence (Seasonal, Shapelet, Trend, Mixture) anomalies while showing greater improvement in detecting the subsequence anomalies.